phwl/elec3608-lab/labs/ass1-2024/README.md

  *  No extensions will be granted and penalty for a late submission is deduction of 5% of the maximum mark for each calendar day after the due date.
 After ten calendar days late, a mark of zero will be awarded.

 # Submission
-Your assignment should be submitted online as two separate files (a .pdf and .sv file) before the due date.
+Your assignment should be submitted online as two separate files (a .pdf and .tgz file) before the due date.
 Refer to Canvas for the rubric and submission instructions.
  * Report: a pdf report as described below.
- * Design: a System Verilog file containing your pipelined processor.
+ * Design: a .tgz file created using "make submit".
+The main design should be a Verilog file which must be called nerv.sv and contain your processor.
+The remaining files should include your test programs.